awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

     */

     // Prepare the validation test results with the deploymentId and
-    // the lifecycleEventHookExecutionId for AWS CodeDeploy.
+    // the lifecycleEventHookExecutionId for CodeDeploy.
     var params = {
         deploymentId: deploymentId,
         lifecycleEventHookExecutionId: lifecycleEventHookExecutionId,
         status: 'Succeeded' // status can be 'Succeeded' or 'Failed' };

-    // Pass AWS CodeDeploy the prepared validation test results. codedeploy.putLifecycleEventHookExecutionStatus(params, function(err, data) {
+    // Pass CodeDeploy the prepared validation test results. codedeploy.putLifecycleEventHookExecutionStatus(params, function(err, data) {
         if (err) {
             // Validation failed.